 NOTE 1: Step 1b and 3b are outside of 3GPP scope, but are shown for informative purposes only.

 1a.
-The SCEF detects that the requested Duration for an ongoing continuous reporting of network status to an SCS/AS is over and indentifies the corresponding SCEF Reference ID.
+The SCEF detects that the requested Duration for an ongoing continuous reporting of network status to an SCS/AS is over and identifies the corresponding SCEF Reference ID.

 1b.
 When the SCS/AS needs to terminate an ongoing continuous reporting of network status, the SCS/AS sends a Cancel Network Status Request (SCS/AS Identifier, SCS/AS Reference ID) message to the SCEF.

 2b.
-The SCEF authorizes the SCS/AS request and indentifies the corresponding SCEF Reference ID.
+The SCEF authorizes the SCS/AS request and identifies the corresponding SCEF Reference ID.

 3b.
 If the SCS/AS requested to terminate an ongoing continuous reporting of network status in step 1b, the SCEF sends a Cancel Network Status Response (SCS/AS Reference ID) message to the SCS/AS.